 What's available depends on the time of year.
 For example, November is Mango season, and you can get a plate of these for $2.00.
 Much of the produce is sold by the plate or a bunch...
 5 eggplants for fj$2, same for tomatoes, perhaps a couple of bucks for a locally grown lettuce.
 It's only when you visit supermarkets where they sell imported goods that you can get caught out with higher prices.

 Just remember, local produce is cheap, imported is expensive.
 Refer to our cost of living in Fiji page for more detailed pricing.

 Of course, you knew this was coming ;-) While the prices we have given make travelling around Viti Levu affordable for almost anybody, once you decide to head off to the Mamanuca and Yasawa island groups, prices rise dramatically.
 It's not just the accommodation prices that increase, but the transport to the islands is extremely steep and the food costs are over the top.

 If you have your heart set on an island stay with a white sandy beach and crystal clear lagoons, then you are going to have to accept that everything is going to cost more.
 Example... a stay in a typical Mamanuca island dorm will cost you an average of fj$45 a night + a compulsory meal plan of $89 FJD pp p/d (a far cry from fj$20 in Nadi +food).
-If you want to visit several islands (and who doesn't?) then you will probably need to purchase AwesomeFiji's "Bula Pass".
+If you want to visit several islands (and who doesn't?) then you will probably need to purchase a "Bula Pass".

 But don't despair!
 While travelling around these locations is never going to be cheap, we can show you ways to make significant savings.